gatechme99/nfl-datapipeline/README.md

    2. How age relates to offensive yards produced per game week.

-[^1]Offensive yards are the sum of passing yards and rushing yards less yards lost when a quarterback is sacked (tackled behind the line of scrimmage) by the defense.
+[^1]: Offensive yards are the sum of passing yards and rushing yards less yards lost when a quarterback is sacked (tackled behind the line of scrimmage) by the defense.

 ## Architecture
 ![End-to-end data pipeline architecture](/images/architecture.png)